OPPO Find X Teardown

 Most of the glass cover plate is covered by double-sided tape.
 After uncovering the tape, I was amazed by its complex component layout.
 The components on the dual-track periscope structure include the infrared LED, infrared sensor, proximity sensor, earphone, front camera, and dot projector (from left to right).
 The OPPO Find X features the F/2.0 16MP and F/2.0 20MP dual-rear camera setup.
 Besides, the 16MP main camera uses a Sony IMX519 sensor.
 It supports OIS and RAW HDR.
 The phone comes with a F/2.0 25MP front camera (Sony IMX576 sensor), and it also supports HDR.
 This dot projector projects 15000 invisible dots onto your face to build your unique 3D facial map.

-These are components on the top of the dual-track periscope structure.
-The chip in the red circle is made by Qualcomm, and its code number is PM845002FNF9241FK80620 RF chip.
+These are the components at the top of the dual-track periscope structure.
+The chip in the red circle is a Qualcomm PM845002FNF9241FK80620 RF chip.

-The red circle is Qualcomm Snapdragon 845 Soc and 8GB RAM.
-The green circle is a 128GB ROM from Samsung.
+The red circle is the Qualcomm Snapdragon 845 SoC and 8GB RAM.
+The green circle is a Samsung 128GB ROM.
 The yellow circle is the PMI8998 power IC, which has been applied to the Xiaomi Mi 6.

 Summary